beam232001/zcash/README-mac.md

 email <radix42@gmail.com> if you've followed the above instructions to the letter and get stuck!

-This is a volunteer effort, I'm not a ZcashCo employee and have no day job.
+This is a volunteer effort, I'm not a ZcashCo employee, and your support is what allows me to continue porting Zcash to more platforms.

 Donations in BTC to: 1L33E8M1LdXmAtgWaSgAVr4TEyDrLWk69B